A Closer Look at the Rasmussen University – Rockford Campus

-- There are numerous large employers in the area that frequently support the College including Mercyhealth, OSF HealthCare Saint Anthony Medical Center, SwedishAmerican and the Crusader Community Health.
+- There are numerous large employers in the area that frequently support the University including Mercyhealth, OSF HealthCare Saint Anthony Medical Center, SwedishAmerican and the Crusader Community Health.

 - The Rockford Park District is made up of many beautiful parks and great golf courses.
 There are ample recreation opportunities in the area for students, staff and community members to utilize.

 - Looking for local music and goods?
 You’ll want to check out the Rockford City Market in the warm weather months.

 Find your home at the Rasmussen University – Rockford campus

 At the Rasmussen University Rockford campus, students are first priority.
 Faculty and staff pride themselves on creating an inspiring and supportive environment to help students advance their education and change their lives for the better.
 If you want to learn more about finding your place in this community of learners, check out the Rasmussen University – Rockford Campus Facebook page.